 – you want a cheaper alternative

-The Second Glyphosate as a spray.
-In this way where you need to start from scratch but you can kill all the plants off before replanting.
+2. Glyphosate as a spray.
+In this way where you need to start from scratch you could kill all the plants off before replanting.

-The Third was a broadleaf specific herbicide such as Tricopyr, more toxic but only affects broadleaf weeds and leaves your grasses unaffected so they suppress futher broadlead weed regrowth.
+3. A broadleaf specific herbicide such as Picloram or MetGel, more toxic but only affects broadleaf weeds and leaves your grasses unaffected so they suppress futher broadlead weed regrowth.

 – after killing everything off with Glyphosate you seed grass seed to provide ground cover which suppresses weed growth, but, you need to kill the emergent broadleaf weeds.